oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 ### 10.2.8 Functions

-The implementation MUST properly process those functions associated with the identifiers marked with an "M".
+The implementation MUST properly process those functions associated with the identifiers marked with an `M`.

 | Function | M/O |
 | :--- | :--- |